A modern day renaissance man who enjoys etiquette, gourmet cooking, brilliant music, and fine arts.

 My friends, I enjoy a well-prepared steak as much as anyone, but it does irk me when I see a wonderful piece of beef butchered.
 Pun intended.
 In this article, I aim to show you the different cuts, tools, and my favorite technique for preparing a damn fine steak dinner.
 So get your favorite beverage, lean back, and take in the knowledge.

 Screw chocolate.
-A good steak is where it’s at.— A.D Posey
+A good steak is where it’s at.

-Having good cooking equipment doesn't make a good cook, one needs to know how to use it properly as well.
+Having good cooking equipment doesn't make a good cook, one needs to know how to use them properly as well.

 I'm not going to go over every pot and pan you need to succeed in the kitchen, though I’ll mention a few indispensable pieces.